 Smashed Red Potatoes

 • Oven: Remove from refrigerator 1 hour before heating to allow to come to room temperature.
+If using the aluminum alloy container, simply remove the plastic lid and loosely cover with foil.
+Or transfer to your own oven-safe ceramic casserole dish.
 Reheat in a 325°F oven until heated through, roughly 30-40 minutes for 2-3 servings and 40-50 minutes for 4-6 servings.

 • Microwave: Remove the plastic lid and heat on high for 3-5 minutes for small, 4-6 minutes for large, or until heated through.
 Stop and stir every 60 seconds to ensure even heating.